KyodaiKen/DISMBackup/README.md

 ```
 backup-ns d:\git B:\Backup\git
 ```
-## Restore complete Windows drive and make it boot
+## Restore a complete Windows installation and make it boot
 ---
 **IMPORTANT NOTE: Disclaimer - This procedure is data destructive.
 By following along with this you do so at your own risk!**
 ---